 - One you have completed the modules, you can choose to obtain a certificate by completing a final quiz.
 You can also choose to take this course to gain knowledge and skills to support your work, without obtaining a certificate.
 There is no cost for the training or the certificate.

 - You can also choose to participate in our evaluation survey here

 Research shows that the initial responses to incidents of sexual violence make a significant difference in outcomes, consequences and system navigation for survivors.

 This training is designed to support all employees of colleges and universities in Ontario

 The training contains several video scenarios depicting survivor disclosures of sexual violence and harassment and examples of both supportive and unsupportive responses.
 The video scenarios are key learning tools for exploring the multiple issues that can influence both the survivor and responder.
 The scenarios depict many of the barriers and stigma that affect notions of consent and coercion.

 Some participants may be emotionally affected by the content of the scenarios – just as it is often emotionally upsetting to respond to a face-to-face disclosure by a survivor of sexual violence.
-If you are a responder who has also been affected by sexual violence and would like suggestions on self support, [CLICK HERE].
+If you are a responder who has also been affected by sexual violence you can access suggestions on self-support here.

 Below is our Responding to Disclosures on Campus video montage:

 “Sexual violence is a serious problem in Ontario communities and our campuses are not immune.
 Research shows that between 15 and 25 per cent of college and university-aged women will experience some form of sexual assault during their academic career.”
 From Developing a Response to Sexual Violence: A Resource Guide For Ontario’s Colleges and Universities